 Nursing care is not limited to hospitals alone.
 Nurses also play crucial roles in clinics, long-term care facilities, schools, and even in the community through public health initiatives.

 Nursing care is the cornerstone of healthcare, touching the lives of countless individuals and families every day.
-Nurses are the unsung heroes who work tirelessly to ensure that patients receive the best care possible.
+Nurses are the unsung heroes who work tirelessly to ensure patients receive the best care possible.
 Their dedication, compassion, and expertise make a world of difference in the lives of those they serve.
 As we celebrate the invaluable contributions of nurses, it’s important to recognize that nursing care is not just a profession; it’s a calling driven by a deep commitment to healing and humanity.